jordanpapaditsas/datapages-vault/README.md

 ## Planning
 <ul>
   <li>Add a Database for create, read, update and delete users and books</li>
-  <li>Add a local storage for storing and retrieving JSON files and parsing it into JavaScript Objects</li>
+  <li>Add a local storage for store and retrieve JSON files, and parse it into JavaScript Objects</li>
 </ul>

 ## Features